 - Part 4: How should pet sitters handle difficult clients?

 - Part 5: A day in the life of a pet sitter

 Part 1: What I Wish I Had Known Before Becoming a Pet Sitter

 In a typical day, I have several home visits scheduled to feed, walk, and care for a variety animals.

 It’s a big job, but becoming a pet sitter was the best decision I’ve made in my professional career.
 However, when I first started, I wasn’t prepared for some of the things this job threw at me — but I should have been.

-Here’s a list of 5 things I wish I had known back then.
+I’d like to start this article off with a list of 5 things I wish I had known back then:

 1. Pet Visits May Take Longer Than Expected

 In the initial meeting with the client, I cover how long each visit with a pet is expected to take.
 Each typical visit lasts from 20–30 minutes, possibly 45 for the pets who need monitoring, medication or care for special needs.

 But I often get calls, texts or notes left requesting additional tasks such as: